car251290/React-NewPortfolio/README.md

   bg="linear-gradient(to right, #1b6b96  0%, #FBB03B 100%)"
 >
 ```

-### Change your `static` folder

-The `static` folder contains the icons, social media images and robots.txt.
-Don't forget to change these files, too!

 ### General
 - **For most developers, I recommend starting with the [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.